VASE FIG Ficus vasculosa Wall ex Miq. (1848) SECTION: OREOSYCEA

 Latin: Vase shaped, referring to the figs.

-Distinguish: Only 5 species of Oreosycea figs occur in Borneo.
+Distinguish: Only 5 species of Section Oreosycea figs occur in Borneo.
 All have very tall straight white trunks with prominent buttresses at the base and no strangling or hanging roots.
 Apart from F albipila which is very rare only two Bornean Oreosycea have figs which ripen red, F. vasculosa and F. nervosa.

 Similar species: The tall straight white trunk can be mistaken for Ficus variegata but the small glossy green leaves with faint veins are very different.
 Ficus variegata usually has cauliferous figs growing from the trunk whilst F. vasculosa never has cauliferous figs.

 Range: A patchy distribution from S. China south to the Malay Peninsula, Sumatra, and Java east to Timor.
-In Singapore an uncommon but widespread tree of secondary forest, and the forest edge.
+In Singapore a widespread tree of secondary forest, and the forest edge.
 In Hong Kong a widespread forest tree.